lucia-auth/lucia/documentation-v3/src/content/main/upgrade-v3/mysql.md

 WHERE SUBSTRING(id, 1, POSITION(':' IN id)-1) = 'email';
 ```

-Alternatively, you can store the user's credentials in the user table.
+Alternatively, you can store the user's credentials in the user table if you only work with email/password.

 ```sql
 ALTER TABLE user ADD hashed_password VARCHAR(255);